archetype-themes/plugin-theme-component/docs/Themes.md

 * Make sure you indicate your `type` as a **"theme"**
 * *Optional:* Follow with `path` to point to your theme source files if they are not at the root folder of the repository.
-* *Optional:* Include a list of sections from your collection for a partial install
+* *Optional:* Include a list of components from your collection for a partial install
-* *Optional:* Create shortcuts to archie commands in the scripts section
+* *Optional:* Create shortcuts to the CLI commands in the scripts section

 ```json
 {